brady-aiello/Avengers-Android-App/README.md

 - Hilt Dependency Injection
 - Navigation Component with smooth fragment slide-in / slide-out animations
 - Cached images with Coil
-- Repository pattern with Retrofit2 and a Room (SQLite) local database
+- Repository pattern with Retrofit2 and a SQLDelight for the local database
 - 6 hour cache invalidation strategy (unless you force a download with Swipe-Refresh)
 - Sorting employees by first name, last name, or team
 - Search for employees across all fields
 - Auto-call employee
 - Auto-email employee
-- Share-To-LinkedIn feature prepopulates a LinkedIn post with "@<employee's name> has been doing a fantastic job!
-Thanks for being on the team."
 - Master - Detail for Phone (Click an employee, and go to their full info page)
 - Master - Detail for Tablet
 - Error handling